1. Content

 4. RSS/Subscribe

-The Patron's Jukebox · Monday August 13, 2007 by Crosbie Fitch
+The Patron's Jukebox · 13 August 2007 by Crosbie Fitch

 It’s 2010, and yet another premises, an all night diner, installs the new Nokia JB320 Jukebox.
 It’s very cheap, consisting only of a user-hardened touchscreen web terminal with e-cash reader (and dollar coin-slot for the oldies), wirelessly linked to the diner’s hifi system and central server.